-Before going a trek to Everest Base Camp, you need to know how is the difficulty level of the trek.
-Reaching to the Everest base camp or top of the world by walking is no an easy task, so you need to have special planning and a few day’s acclimatizations.
+Before going on a trek to Everest Base Camp, you need to know how is the difficulty level of the trek.
+Reaching the Everest base camp or the top of the world by walking is not an easy task, so you need to have special planning and a few days of acclimatization.

 About 30,000 trekkers per year make their holidays to Everest Base Camp Trek during peak seasons in Nepal.
 The trek takes two weeks to finish with the acclimatization.

 The most important thing to consider during trekking to Everest Base Camp is its altitude.
-The high altitude of the trek makes the journey difficult for the first time trekkers and for experienced also.
-So, you should be aware of Acute Mountain Sickness or simply do not underestimate the altitude.
+The high altitude of the trek makes the journey difficult for first-time trekkers and for experienced also.
+So, you should be aware of Acute Mountain Sickness or simply not underestimate the altitude.
 You will hike just from 3,000 m at Lukla to 5554m at Kala Pathar, this is the fact that anytime, anywhere you may suffer from altitude sickness so be prepared and walk slowly.

-If you are ready to Hike to Everest Base Camp, why not in Autumn and spring?
+If you are ready to Hike Everest Base Camp, why not in Autumn and spring?
 Autumn and spring are the best trekking and hiking season in Nepal.
-My Everest Trip is specialized in Everest Trekking and Himalayas tour since its establishment.
-Our Sherpa guides and staff will ensure your successful trekking holidays in Nepal Tibet and Bhutan with the 100% satisfaction on your customize itinerary.
+My Everest Trip is specialized in Everest Trekking and Himalayas tours since its establishment.
+Our Sherpa guides and staff will ensure your successful trekking holidays in Nepal Tibet and Bhutan with 100% satisfaction on your customize itinerary.